ZhonghaoSZH/ScenarioX/README.md

 2)By using the MSP432, we can design the filters we need to do the descrambling and solve the main task digitally.

-3)In the end, using the analog components to build the analog circuits to support the speaker so that the audio output can be heard
+3)In the end, using the analog components to build the analog circuits to support the speaker so that the audio output can be heard.

 ## Team-member
 Jianlai Tian